 Fair Housing and Lending

 Discrimination in mortgage lending is prohibited by the federal Fair Housing Act.
-Legally, only an applicant's financial profile (such as credit rating) may factor into the decision to extend a mortgage.
-The Act makes it unlawful to engage in the following practices based on race, color, national origin, religion, sex, familial status or handicap (disability):
+Legally, only an applicant's financial profile (such as credit rating) may factor into the good faith decision to extend a mortgage.
+The Act makes it unlawful to engage in the following practices on the basis of race, color, national origin, religion, sex, familial status or disability:

 - Refuse to make a mortgage loan